MicrosoftDocs/windows-dev-docs/hub/apps/design/input/windows-wheel-interactions.md

 label: Surface Dial interactions
 template: detail.hbs
-keywords: Surface Dial, Windows wheel, RadialController, Radial controller, user interaction, input ms.date: 09/24/2020 ms.topic: article
+keywords: Surface Dial, Windows wheel, RadialController, Radial controller, user interaction, input ms.date: 05/17/2022 ms.topic: article ms.assetid: e7deb1d6-feeb-471e-9a83-26386d1aaf37 ms.localizationpriority: medium

-ms.assetid: e7deb1d6-feeb-471e-9a83-26386d1aaf37
-ms.localizationpriority: medium
 ---

 # Surface Dial interactions

 ![Image of Surface Dial with Surface Studio](images/windows-wheel/dial-pen-studio-600px.png)

-*Surface Dial with Surface Studio and Pen* (available for purchase at the [Microsoft Store](https://www.microsoft.com/store/d/Surface-Dial/925R551SKTGN?icid=Surface_Accessories_ModB_Surface_Dial_103116)).
+_Surface Dial with Surface Studio and Pen_ (available for purchase at the [Microsoft Store](https://www.microsoft.com/store/d/Surface-Dial/925R551SKTGN?icid=Surface_Accessories_ModB_Surface_Dial_103116)).

 ## Overview

 Windows wheel devices, such as the Surface Dial, are a new category of input device that enable a host of compelling and unique user interaction experiences for Windows and Windows apps.

 > [!IMPORTANT]
 > In this topic, we refer specifically to Surface Dial interactions, but the info is applicable to all Windows wheel devices.

 :::row:::
    :::column:::
       <iframe src="https://www.youtube-nocookie.com/embed/WMklcdzcNcU" width="300" height="200" allowFullScreen="true" frameBorder="0"></iframe>

-      *Surface Dial app partners*
+      _Surface Dial app partners_
    :::column-end:::
    :::column:::
-      *Surface Dial for devs*
+      _Surface Dial for devs_
    :::column-end:::
 :::row-end:::

-With a form factor based on a *rotate* action (or gesture), the Surface Dial is intended as a secondary, multi-modal input device that complements input from a primary device.
+With a form factor based on a _rotate_ action (or gesture), the Surface Dial is intended as a secondary, multi-modal input device that complements input from a primary device.
 In most cases, the device is manipulated by a user's non-dominant hand while performing a task with their dominant hand (such as inking with a pen).
 It is not designed for precision pointer input (like touch, pen, or mouse).

-The Surface Dial also supports both a *press and hold* action and a *click* action.
+The Surface Dial also supports both a _press and hold_ action and a _click_ action.
 Press and hold has a single function: display a menu of commands.
 If the menu is active, the rotate and click input is processed by the menu.
 Otherwise, the input is passed to your app for processing.

 **As with all Windows input devices, you can customize and tailor the Surface Dial interaction experience to suit the functionality in your apps.**

 > [!TIP]
 > Used together, the Surface Dial and the new Surface Studio can provide an even more distinctive user experience.
 >
 >In addition to the default press and hold menu experience described, the Surface Dial can also be placed directly on the screen of the Surface Studio.
 This enables a special "on-screen" menu.
 >
 >By detecting both the contact location and bounds of the Surface Dial, the system uses this info to handle occlusion by the device and display a larger version of the menu that wraps around the outside of the Dial.
 This same info can also be used by your app to adapt the UI for both the presence of the device and its anticipated usage, such as the placement of the user's hand and arm.